josh-ua/contestor/README.md

 ##what it does

-contestor pulls the latest tweets with some fancy search terms geared towards giveaways, retweets them and then follows the original tweeter.
+contestor pulls the latest tweets with some fancy search terms geared towards giveaways.
+Then it retweets them and then follows the original tweeter.
 Also, if the world "like" or "favorite" or some variaiton is mentioned in the tweet, contestor will also like/favorite the tweet.
 The goal here is to enter as many twitter competitions as possible.

 ##how to run it